 A number of CBID alumni have also gone on to pursue commercialization for the projects they completed as part of their master’s degree program.
 With the robust resources afforded to students by the Johns Hopkins University system, it’s possible to pursue a variety of paths after graduation.

 If you’re considering earning a Master’s of Science in Bioengineering, apply to Johns Hopkins University’s CBID MSE degree program.
-We are accepting online applications until Jan.
-5.
+We are accepting online applications through January 1.